UNIT-Electronics-MX/unit_bmm150_magnetometer/software/documentation/README.md

 ## Introduction

-The **BMM150** is a compact, ultra-low-power 3-axis digital magnetometer designed for accurate orientation sensing, electronic compass applications, and inertial navigation.
+The BMM150 is a compact, ultra-low-power 3-axis digital magnetometer designed for accurate orientation sensing, electronic compass applications, and inertial navigation.
 Its versatile I²C and SPI interfaces ensure easy integration with popular platforms such as Arduino, ESP32, and Raspberry Pi.
+Based on Bosch Sensortec's advanced technology, the BMM150 provides high precision and low power consumption, making it ideal for wearable devices, drones, and robotics.

 ## Functional Description